ABOUT

 Teacher and StudentsChallenge Based Learning provides an efficient and effective framework for learning while solving real-world Challenges.

 The CBL framework emerged from the “Apple Classrooms of Tomorrow—Today” (ACOT2) project initiated to identify the essential design principles of the 21st-century learning environment.
-Starting with the ACOT2 design principles, Apple, Inc. worked with exemplary educators to develop and test CBL
+Starting with the ACOT2 design principles, Apple, Inc. worked with exemplary educators to develop and test CBL.

-CBL is designed to be flexible, customizable and allow for multiple points of entry.
-The approach can connect and extend current practice, serve as the framework for specific capstone events during the school year, and act as an overarching institutional wide framework for decision making and learning.
+CBL is flexible and customizable and allows for multiple points of entry.
+The approach can connect and extend current practice, serve as the framework for specific capstone events during the school year, and act as an overarching institutional-wide framework for decision-making and learning.

 Key Ideas